On the finiteness property of hyperbolic simplicial actions: the right-angled Artin groups and their extension graphs: Rational length spectrum: general case

 \subsection{Axial subgraph}

 Suppose $g$ is cyclically syllable-reduced loxodromic.
 Using the above fact as a building block, we can construct a weakly convex subgraph invariant from a cyclically syllable-reduced loxodromic.
-Let $\mathcal{T}_g$ denote the following subgraph: Then $\mathcal{T}_g$ has the properties in the following sequential lemmas.
+Let $\mathcal{T}_g$ denote the following subgraph: Our goal is to show $\mathcal{T}_g$ is an axial subgraph of $g$ by proving sequel Lemmas \ref{lem:base_T} -- \ref{lem:T_cocompact}.
+The next lemma is followed by the definition of $\Lambda_g$.